DAVID MUENKAT

 PROFESSIONAL CAREER

-Averaging 7.8 points, 6.1 rebounds, 1.2 assists, 1.0 steals, and 28.0 minutes in 23 games with Frankfurt in Germany … Scored season-high 23 points while shooting 6-for-9 from beyond the arc December 10 vs. Wuerzburg … Put up 18 points and nine rebounds vs. Hamburg on November 30 … Recorded lone double-double of the season with 12 points and 10 rebounds vs. Vechta on October 19.
+Averaged 7.7 points, 6.5 rebounds, 1.1 assists, and 27.0 minutes in 32 games with Frankfurt in Germany … Grabbed a career-high 16 rebounds with 11 points in second double-double of the season April 26 vs. Vechta … Scored season-high 23 points while shooting 6-for-9 from beyond the arc December 10 vs. Wuerzburg … Put up 18 points and nine rebounds vs. Hamburg on November 30 … Recorded lone double-double of the season with 12 points and 10 rebounds vs. Vechta on October 19.

 2024 CEBL Season: